govau/content-guide/_types-of-content/documents.md

 - If a slide contains animation, ensure it’s brief and doesn't distract from the main content
 - Use enough contrast for text and background colors.

-Microsoft has guidance on [making PowerPoint presentations more accessible](https://support.office.com/en-us/article/Create-more-accessible-slides-794fc5da-f686-464d-8c29-1c6ab8515465?ui=en-US&rs=en-US&ad=US) {:rel="external"}.
+Microsoft has guidance on [making PowerPoint presentations more accessible](https://support.office.com/en-us/article/Create-more-accessible-slides-794fc5da-f686-464d-8c29-1c6ab8515465?ui=en-US&rs=en-US&ad=US){:rel="external"}.

 ### EPUB
 EPUB publications should include appropriate metadata.